Why do we need a new flag?

 In addition to expressing our pride in ourselves the national flag provides a means of expressing our gratitude for the freedoms and prosperity we enjoy.
 But Christians should ask themselves, “To what or whom, exactly, does my gratitude belong?
 Who is the source of my security, the focus of my identity?”
 They should consider the possibility that, as an expression of collective self-worship, patriotism is idolatry.
 If so, it is a parasite in the Body of Christ.
 Because it is our highest cultural value, inculcated in us from birth, many Christians seem to believe that asking them to give up patriotism is like asking them to give up their children to Molech, but the demise of patriotism is inevitable with the Second Coming of Christ.
 It is no more a virtue now than it will be then.
 Such national narcissism dilutes our allegiance to the kingdom of God and blinds us to the reality that our country has an agenda that diverges from the teachings of Christ.
 It lulls us into a false security that we can trust in something other than God - something we can see - yet have His stamp of approval on it.
 We are not called to love a country or endorse its actions but we are called to love God, our neighbors and our enemies (Mark 12:30-31, Luke 6:27-28).
 We exist to love, and to glorify God.
 That is sufficient.
 Patriotism is the world’s counterfeit for this higher calling, one that suggests: “Love your neighbor [if he lives on this side of the border] and hate your enemy” (Matt 5:43-44).
 This deception has corrupted the Church for 1700 years, justifying non-Christian behavior by Christians to support the State.
 It’s time to repudiate it and trust in the Lord rather than "chariots and horses" (Psalm 20:7).

 Lastly, the national flag is a subtle reminder of the expectation that we will rally to any calls to kill our enemies when we feel threatened.
 Thus, it is like a security blanket to many, but for Christians it should not be so.
 “God and Country” are two masters.
 We are to proclaim the worldwide kingdom of God.
 This proposal to symbolize it is intended to direct all glory and allegiance to our King as we embrace a life of humility.
-The intent is not to replace the national flag — except among Christians.
-For those who display a flag, there is now a choice: fly a flag for a god or for God.
+My question to patriotic Christians is this: What would the kingdom of the world in which you dwell have to do to get you to stop displaying its flag--how immoral would it have to become?
+You can fly a flag for a god or fly a flag for God.

 Choose for yourselves this day whom you will serve. . .as for me and my house, we will serve the Lord.